guysneh/CoffeeEnterprise/README.md

-# CoffeeEnterprise (Written by Guy Sne (2022))
+# CoffeeEnterprise
 Coffee Factory microservice and Coffee Store API

+Written by Guy Sne (2022)

-Instruction to get the Coffee Factory and the Coffee Store run on your local machine:
+**Instruction to get the Coffee Factory and the Coffee Store run on your local machine**

 1. Download and install RabbitMQ version 3.9.x  (make sure you run the installation with the admin account) you can use this link: https://rabbitmq.com/download.html